 The origins of black funeral attire date back to the Roman Empire.
 At that time, citizens were required to wear clothes made of dark-colored wool when attending funerals.
 This tradition continued through the Middle Ages and eventually spread to England.
 By the early 19th century, black had become the standard color for both men’s and women’s funeral clothing in Victorian England.
 The trend then spread to the United States, where it became firmly established by the end of the century.

-Today, black remains the most popular color for funeral clothing around the world.
-While the specific reasons for this may have changed over time, black continues to be seen as a respectful and appropriate color for mourning.
+Today, the most appropriate clothes to wear to a funeral remains black and smart casual.
+While the specific reasons for this may have changed over time, black continues to be seen as a respectful and appropriate color for mourning or half mourning.